uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 What follows below is if you want to install VMWare and Kali basically from scratch.
 I have provided ready-made images however of ParrotOS and made download of VMWare for Mac and Windows available.
 So to install on Windows, just download VMWare Workstation and then the Intel version of the ParrotOS VM.
 For Mac, install VMWare Fusion Pro and if you have a new mac install the "arm" version of ParrotOS.
 If you have an old Intel-based Mac, then the Intel version - same as windows.

+### Step 1: Install VMWare

+VMWare is the software that you will use to run the ParrotOS virtual machine we will download in Step 2.

 **VMWare for Mac:** [https://cits1003-vmware.s3.ap-southeast-2.amazonaws.com/VMware-Fusion-13.5.2-23775688_universal.dmg](https://cits1003-vmware.s3.ap-southeast-2.amazonaws.com/VMware-Fusion-13.5.2-23775688_universal.dmg)  \
 **VMWare for Windows:** [https://cits1003-vmware.s3.ap-southeast-2.amazonaws.com/VMware-workstation-full-17.5.2-23775571.exe](https://cits1003-vmware.s3.ap-southeast-2.amazonaws.com/VMware-workstation-full-17.5.2-23775571.exe)

+### Step 2: Download ParrotOS Virtual Machine

 **VM for Mac with Apple Silicon:** [https://cits1003-vms.s3.ap-southeast-2.amazonaws.com/arm64/ParrotOS.vmwarevm.zip](https://cits1003-vms.s3.ap-southeast-2.amazonaws.com/arm64/ParrotOS.vmwarevm.zip)  \
 **VM for Windows and Intel Mac:** [https://cits1003-vms.s3.ap-southeast-2.amazonaws.com/intel/ParrotOS.vmwarevm.zip](https://cits1003-vms.s3.ap-southeast-2.amazonaws.com/intel/ParrotOS.vmwarevm.zip)

+### Step 3: Open the Virtual Machine in VMWare

 The username and password for the VMs is:

 **username:** wsuser  \
 **password:** ws1003admin

+** Then go to the questions at the end of this page **

 If you don't want to do this - then read all that follows: